Ollie Persey

 Ollie is ranked in the Legal 500 and Chambers & Partners for his administrative law and human rights practice.
 He acts in urgent and complex claims for judicial review as sole counsel and led junior.
 He has litigated at all levels, from the First-tier Tribunal to the European Court of Human Rights.

 Ollie was a lawyer at Public Law Project for four years and is experienced in all aspects of judicial review litigation.
 He is happy to advise from the earliest stages of a potential claim.
-He is the consultant editor of the latest edition of the highly regarded practitioner text, ‘Halsbury’s Laws on Judicial Review’, and a contributing author of the Legal Action Group textbook, ‘Discrimination in Public Law’.
+He is the consultant editor of ‘Halsbury’s Laws on Judicial Review’ and a contributing author of the Legal Action Group textbook, ‘Discrimination in Public Law’.
 He provides practical advice on securing funding, costs protection, evidence-gathering and working collaboratively with NGOs.

 Ollie is a member of the Administrative Law Bar Association (‘ALBA’) Equality and Diversity Committee.